- Lazy Extensions for Faster Startup Time

 Complete Example

-This example is based off a highly modified Stairs Library extension to better illustrate all of the available features of lazy.xml.
+This example is based on a highly modified Stairs Library extension to better illustrate all of the available features of lazy.xml.
 This example is available in the base/lazy-reference-stairs branch.

 <?xml version="1.0" encoding="iso-8859-1"?> <lazy-extension-info> # Extension package ID <main id="custom.accessories.stairs" /> # Define and register a TBPredefinedConfig with id custom.accessories.stairs-all@predefined" and label "Stairs". # Can be omitted if the same id is already registered somewhere else, e.g. in a mini startup Extension or the lazy.xml of a parent extension. <quickBar> <id>custom.accessories.stairs-all@predefined</id> <label>Stairs</label> </quickBar> # More than one toolbox can be defined in the lazy.xml. <toolboxes> # This defines a toolbox: * Package: custom.accessories.stairs * Library function name: stairsLibrary * Label: Commercial Stairs (Note: Omit this if the label should be retrieved from rs files). * Grouping parent: cet.buildings;dummy (Note: Will not create the parent container if it does not exist). * Sorting key: custom.accessories.stairs#000 * Predefined toolbox key: custom.accessories.stairs-all@predefined <toolbox> <package>custom.accessories.stairs</package> <function>stairsLibrary</function> <label>Commercial Stairs</label> <parent>cet.buildings;dummy</parent> <sortKey>custom.accessories.stairs#000</sortKey> <configId>custom.accessories.stairs-all@predefined</configId> </toolbox> <toolbox> <package>custom.accessories.stairs.industrialStairs</package> <function>indStairsLibrary</function> <label>Industrial Stairs</label> <parent>cet.buildings;dummy</parent> <sortKey>custom.accessories.stairs#001</sortKey> <configId>custom.accessories.stairs-all@predefined</configId> </toolbox> <toolbox> <package>custom.accessories.stairs</package> <function>devLibrary</function> <label>Dev Stairs</label> <parent>cet.buildings;dummy</parent> <sortKey>custom.accessories.stairs#002</sortKey> <configId>custom.accessories.stairs-all@predefined</configId> # Make a toolbox visible in developMode only <visibility>developMode</visibility> </toolbox> <toolbox> <package>custom.accessories.stairs</package> <function>hiddenLibrary</function> <label>Hidden Stairs</label> <parent>cet.buildings;dummy</parent> <sortKey>custom.accessories.stairs#003</sortKey> <configId>custom.accessories.stairs-all@predefined</configId> <visibility>developMode</visibility> # Make a toolbox visible only if subscribed to a channel <channels> <channel>custom.accessories.stairs:custom:showHiddenToolbox</channel> </channels> </toolbox> </toolboxes> # Allow this extension to be woken up by calling via cm.extension.ultraLazy.triggerlazyExtensions("stairs") <triggers> <trigger id="stairs" /> </triggers> # Allow this extension to be woken up through the shortcut CTRL+ALT+SHIFT+S <keycodes> <keycode id="stairsLibrary" category="tools" key="S" ctrl="true" alt="true" shift="true" /> </keycodes> # Resource files needed for toolbox labels if not using <label> in <toolbox> <resources> <resource filename="stairs.rs" /> <resource filename="indStairs.rs" pkg="custom.accessories.stairs.industrialStairs" next="custom.accessories.stairs" /> <resource filename="standards.rs" pkg="custom.accessories.stairs.standards" next="custom.accessories.stairs" /> </resources> </lazy-extension-info>